NICHOLAS KAPLINSKY, Professor

 - Distribution requirements: Students majoring in biology must pass at least one intermediate course in each of the following three groups: I. Cellular and Molecular Biology, II.
 Organismal Biology and III.
 Population Biology.
 The digit in the tens place of the course number signifies the group of the course (i.e., BIOL 010 is a Group I course, BIOL 020 is a Group II course and BIOL 030 is a Group III course).

-- Students majoring in biology may count only one course numbered 003-009 toward the eight required credits.
+- Students majoring in biology may count only one course numbered 003-009 toward the required Biology credits.
 Courses numbered 003-009 do not meet the Group distribution requirement.

 - BIOL 093 (Directed Reading) and BIOL 094 (Independent Research) count as credits toward the biology major but cannot be used as distribution requirements.
-No more than two credits in BIOL 093, BIOL 094 or BIOL 093 and BIOL 094 in combination may be used to satisfy the eight-credit requirement for the biology major.
+No more than two credits in BIOL 093, BIOL 094 or BIOL 093 and BIOL 094 in combination may be used to satisfy the credit requirements for the Biology major.

 - CHEM 038 (Biochemistry) may be counted as a Group I course and as one of the Biology credits required for the major.
 In this case, the CHEM 038 grade will be counted towards the biology GPA.
 Note: For the Class of 2026 and beyond, CHEM 038 will no longer be accepted towards a Biology major.

 - Seminar requirement: All biology majors are required to take at least one seminar (with a course number greater than 100).
 A seminar in biology is defined as an advanced offering that uses primary rather than secondary source materials and encourages active student participation in presentation and discussion of materials.
 Note that all seminars have at least one intermediate level course (numbered 10-39) as a prerequisite; the particular prerequisites for seminars vary and should be considered during selection of intermediate level courses.
 All seminars must be taken at Swarthmore College.
 Students must earn a B grade or better in the intermediate course used as the seminar prerequisite to enroll in a seminar.

 NSE breadth course requirement: Students majoring in Biology must complete two courses from the list of NSE breadth courses (below).